XuyangAbert/OUFSDFC/README.md

 4. Dataset name can be changed in line 20;
 5. For the statistical comparison using Friedman rank test and Nemenyi post-hoc test, go to folder "/Ranking_test/" and run the "result.py" file;

+# Note:
-This work is currently under review of IEEE Transactions on Artificial Intelligence.
+This work has been accepted for publication in IEEE Transactions on Artificial Intelligence and please cite the following articles for any use.

+1. Xuyang Yan, Abdollah Homaifar, Mrinmoy Sarkar, Benjamin Lartley, and Kishor Datta Gupta.
+"An Online Unsupervised Streaming Features
+Selection Through Dynamic Feature Clustering" IEEE Transactions on Artificial Intelligence.
+(Accepted)